constellationz/cosmic/README.md

 # Cosmic for Arch Linux

-Cosmic is a tiling desktop environment based on sway.
+Cosmic is a collection of programs to make a full tiling desktop on Arch Linux.

 ## Motivations